pradnyalgandhi/Blogging-Site/README.md

 Flask is a Python Framework used to make web applications.
 We have used Flask Framework to create a blogging website.

+>Features
+- User Authorisation: Registering a User using Flask-Login Package
+- Database connectivity using SQLAlchemy
+- Password hashing using Werkzeug
+- Authorised user can only Create, Update and Delete his Blogs
+- Other Users can only view other blogs but cannot edit it.
+- Home page displays all the Blogs, their authors and the content.

 ![alt txt](https://github.com/pradnyalgandhi/Blogging-Site/blob/master/myproject/static/profile_pics/Picture1.png "Blogging Site")

 ## Installation